Pranava-Pai-N/Simple-Portfolio-Website/README.md

-# Pranav Pai N - Portfolio Website
+# Pranava Pai N - Simple Portfolio Website

 Welcome to my personal portfolio website!
 This site showcases my projects, skills, and experiences in web development and engineering.